HugoDF/ava-pass-fail-test-missing-env-var/README.md

 > Equivalent `npm run <script>` should also work

+- `yarn test` will run the tests in test.js (all should pass)
+- `yarn fail` will run the tests with the required environment variable and therefore will fail
 - `yarn lint` will lint all of the files with [xo](https://github.com/xojs/xo)
 - `yarn format` will run lint with `--fix` option on all the examples files (and tests).